Skip to main content

 Pelvic Floor Session - The Neurogenic Bowel

-Chairs: Kim Gorissen, Carmen Hoh (Leicester)
+Chairs: Kim Gorissen (Oxford), Carmen Hoh (Leicester)

 • Traumatic: Spinal cord and cauda injuries. - Arnold Goede (Oxford)